All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take Zepbound if I also take arthritis biologics?

 There are no known direct drug interactions between tirzepatide and biologic DMARDs like adalimumab, etanercept, or tofacitinib.
-However, your rheumatologist should be aware of all medications you take.
+But your rheumatologist should be aware of all medications you take.
 GI side effects from Zepbound may affect absorption timing of oral medications.

 What if I only need to lose 15 to 20 pounds for my arthritis?